 As the sun sets behind the palms there’s just enough room for a spot of yoga but the scene is too picturesque not to pick up my camera and take a few shots.

 The aromas from the kitchen drift our way as our chef prepares our dinner.
 One of the best meals we’ve had all week follows, which is saying something as we’ve eaten very well indeed.
 Back up top I enjoy another beer and watch a firework display across the waters on the far shore – a birthday party or wedding perhaps.

 Each of the three bedrooms on the boat is simply but comfortably furnished with ensuite facilities and a ceiling fan.
 My room is cosy and inviting as I slip between the crisp white sheets.
 I can feel a gentle rocking and hear the water lapping against the side of the boat.
 Far in the distance music is playing but it soothes me rather than disturbs.
 I sleep soundly, wake early, dress quickly and grab my camera to catch the sunrise.

 After breakfast we head back up top and spend a lazy morning, watching the passing villages and the occasional fishing boat.

 Many years ago I spent a couple of days floating along the backwaters of Kerala where these rice boats originated.
-During that time I barely saw another houseboat and it was without doubt one of the great highlights of my earlier Indian adventures.
+During that time I barely saw another houseboat and it was, without doubt, one of the highlights of my earlier Indian adventures.
 The scene was idyllic.
 Sadly though, or so I’ve read, the waterways of Kerala are now teaming with these boats causing pollution and intruding on the privacy of locals.

 Not so in the Goan waterways.
 They remind me of the Kerala backwaters of old.
 Let’s hope they stay that way – a dreamy world where your worries drift away with the tide.

-I travelled to Goa with The Goa Experience, the recently launched new destination from the Serenity Holidays group.
+Disclosure: I travelled to Goa courtesy of The Goa Experience, the recently launched new destination from the Serenity Holidays group.